The Center for Equity and Justice in Teacher Education was established in 2019.

 Eye See It!
 Professional Development Series

-The CEJTE, with support from the Library of Congress, presents a professional development series for K-12 educators focused on examining history with a historian’s eye!
-These events will be hosted by historian Larry Earl and teacher educator Chantee Earl, Ph.D.
-Join us on any or all of the following dates.
+The CEJTE, with support from the Library of Congress, presented a professional development series for K-12 educators focused on examining history with a historian’s eye!
+These events were hosted by historian Larry Earl and teacher educator Chantee Earl, Ph.D.
 The foci will shift for each session, but general topics include:

 - Engaging students in historical inquiry